 Not everyone has the cash to spend kitting themselves out with the most expensive graphic design software, particularly when starting a new business or embarking on a new career in design.
 Many will default to Adobe's fantastic Creative Cloud suite of applications, but for those who want to do the groundwork there is a lot of free graphic design software out there that can do the job just as well.

-But to save you from doing said groundwork, and to help separate the wheat from the chaff, we've compiled this list and divided it into five sections – use the drop-down menu above to navigate to the page you want.
+But to save you from doing said groundwork, we've compiled this list and divided it into five sections – use the drop-down menu above to navigate to the page you want.

 - Platform: Online, Mac, Windows, Linux, Chromebook

 Available both as a browser-based web app and as a stand-alone desktop app, Vectr is a free editor for creating 2D vector graphics.
-With all the vector features you'd hope for, plus plenty of options for using filters, shadows and fonts, it's versatile enough for day-to-day design tasks such as creating icons, websites, illustrations, logos and more.
-Particularly useful are its live collaboration and synchronisation options, enabling you to hook up with anyone, anywhere to create in tandem.
+With all the vector features you'd hope for, plus plenty of options for using filters, shadows and fonts, it's versatile enough for day-to-day design tasks.
+Particularly useful are its live collaboration and synchronisation options, which enabling you to hook up with anyone, anywhere, to create in tandem.

 - Platform: Web Browser

-If you're looking to quickly output SVG, or edit an existing SVG file, there are a few online editors that will do the job just as well as Adobe Illustrator.
-Scalable Vector Graphics (SVG) is an open format that allows you to reproduce your Vector drawings programmatically, and one of the nicest projects is SVG-Edit.
+If you're looking to quickly output SVG or edit an existing SVG file, there are a few online editors that will do the job just as well as Adobe Illustrator.
+SVG (scalable vector graphics) is an open format that allows you to reproduce your Vector drawings programmatically, and one of the nicest projects is SVG-Edit.

 - Platform: Windows/Linux (Mac possible if you're technically minded)